-Computing and Information Services Help Desk is located in the Computer Center.
+Computing and Information Services has a service desk located in the College Center.
 Regular hours are:

 8:30 AM - 5 PM